Updated February 2019

 That’s right – even my very first blog entry was for a marinara sauce!
 That was not by accident – it deserved the number one post status because tomato sauce is my number one (okay, Jonathan is technically but you know what I mean ;-)).
 She’s my go-to when I don’t feel like making an elaborate meal.
 You can turn a simple can of tomatoes into the base for a pizza, a fantastic plate of spaghetti, or a gooey cheesy baked pasta dish.
 Or you can dip bread in it.
 Or you can turn it into a bloody mary.
 Depending on your mood (and the type of day you’ve had), tomato sauce has your back.
 So yes, I do force myself to step out of my comfort zone on this blog and make recipes that are not just a bunch of tomato sauce based variations, but that doesn’t mean that I can’t share them, from time to time 🙂

 The first version of my marinara sauce that I posted is the simple, no-fuss easy ready-in-minutes version.
 It’s delicious, versatile, and above all, super fast but still rich and delicious.
 Sometimes, though, you want a more structured sauce, with slightly more complex layers of flavour.
 So if you’ve only got about 15 minutes, then go for my original marinara sauce recipe.
 If you have a few more ingredients and around an hour to let this sauce simmer, then please give this one a try.
 This sauce is solid, you guys, and would be great over a bowl of spaghetti, or even as the sauce in a lasagna or even… on a piece of bread.
 Yes, this stuff is legit so give it a try!
+This is the ultimate 30-minute marinara sauce, and the only red sauce recipe that you’ll ever need.

-- 2 (8 oz) cans crushed or whole tomatoes
+- 2 8 oz cans crushed or whole tomatoes

-- 1 cup cherry tomatoes (optional)
+- 1 cup cherry tomatoes optional

 - 1 teaspoon salt